Mechatronics Engineer · Robotics · Data · Embedded Systems

 • 3D printing of custom structural and mounting components

-• Arduino-based embedded logic: sensor input, navigation, flame detection, and motor control
+• Arduino embedded logic: sensor input, navigation, flame detection, motor control

-• Water containment solution design — sealed bird feeder repurposed as reservoir
+• Water containment solution: sealed bird feeder as reservoir

 • Integration and system-level debugging ahead of competition